-Below is the complete list of Elin Hilderbrand books in order of publication, which is the recommended reading order for the series....
+Below is the complete list of Elin Hilderbrand books in order of publication.
+This is the recommended reading sequence for the series.

 - 28 Summers (2020)